 - Tons of museums and art galleries are scattered throughout the city, but if you want to see the most popular venues, here are the 5 Most Visited Museums in Manhattan.

 - There’s nothing like the dazzle of Broadway.
-Broadway theatres have been entertaining guests since 1750.
+Broadway theaters have been entertaining guests since 1750.
 Though there are 40 theaters, only four are actually located on Broadway.
-Some of Broadway’s most famous shows include: Cats, The Phantom of the Opera and Hamilton.
+Some of Broadway’s most famous shows include: Cats, The Phantom of the Opera, and Hamilton.

 - Manhattan is home to loads of secret bars, or speakeasies.
 These off-the-beaten-path establishments tend to be hidden away, sometimes nestled in the back of pawn shops or behind an innocent-looking brownstone.

 Local Tip: Want to go on your own adventure?
-Here are 7 of the best speakeasies in NYC, but remember: there’s more hidden in plain sight.
+Here are 7 of the best speakeasies in NYC, but remember: there are more hidden in plain sight.

-- The median price for buying a Manhattan apartment is a whopping $1.137 million while the median price of renting will set you back $4,228 per month.
+- The median price of buying a Manhattan apartment is a whopping $1.137 million, while the median price of renting will set you back $4,228 per month.